 WITH THE HEALTH DANGERS of second-hand smoke now so well documented, it's not surprising that conflicts between smokers and non-smokers in strata corporations are on the rise.
-Marijua also causing conflict, especially since it is likely to be smoked more openly with the growing acceptance of medicinal marijuana.
+Marijuana is also causing conflict, especially since it is likely to be smoked more openly with the growing acceptance of medicinal marijuana.

-It's important for strata corporations to underand the laws around smoking and non-smokers' nts - especially in cases where they are legally ged to resolve conflicts.
-Proactive councils take the necessary steps to avoid costly legal non-smokers?
-The BC Tobacco Control Act (TCA) bans smoking in areas within three metres of a doorway, window or air intake of common areas.
-The TCA also requires strata corporations and their property managers to enforce the smoking ban.
-Failure to do so is a contravention of the Act.
+It's important for strata corporations to understand the laws around smoking and non-smokers' rights - especially in cases where they are legally obliged to resolve conflicts.
+Proactive councils will take the necessary steps to avoid costly legal action.